-- a) To compare the Personality needs of girls in co-educational and unisex colleges. - b) This goal was broken down into ten sub-goals. - c) To compare the achievement needs of girls in co-educational and unisex colleges. - d)To compare the Exhibition needs of girls in co-educational and unisex colleges.
+- a) To compare the Personality needs of girls in co-educational and unisex colleges. - b)To compare the achievement needs of girls in co-educational and unisex colleges.

 1.4 HYPOTHESES OF THE STUDY:-

 The investigator has formulated the following null hypothesis, which will be investigated under the current proposed study, based on various researches and observations, as well as the rationale offered (personality needs, adjustment, etc.).
 These hypotheses have been developed with the following goals in mind: